espenabr/tangible-gpt/README.md

   yield response2.value).value
 ```

-Also, have a look in the `examples` folder for more examples of usage
+For more examples of usage, have a look in the `examples` folder!